Filter Press Q&A

 Q: What is pre-coat?

-A: Precoat is when you pump filter aid into the press before you begin to use it.
-This protects the cloth from binding (clogging).
-Its much like when you place a bed of DE over filter paper.
+A: Pre-coat is when you pump filter aid into the press before you run your solution through it.
+This protects the cloth from blinding (clogging).
+It’s much like when you place a bed of DE over filter paper.

 Q: This press sucks, the fluid is coming out dirty as if it isn’t working!

-A: The first few minutes of filtration need to be sent back to the beginning of the process.
-The filter cake is what actually does the filtration on a press, not the filter cloth.
-As the press fills up it filters better and removes smaller particles, this effect is called depth filtration.
+A: The first few minutes of filtration need to recycled back to the beginning of the process.
+The filter cake is what actually does the filtration on a press.
+As the press fills up, it filters better and removes smaller particles, this effect is called depth filtration.

 Q: How much filter surface area does your press have?

-A: A 2 cubic foot press has 37.4 cubic feet of filtration surface area.
+A: A 2 cubic foot press has 37.4 square feet of filtration surface area.
 It has 10 plates that are 470mm x 470mm filtering on both sides of each plate.
 Press sizes and configurations vary.

-Q: Does each plate filter finer particles as the liquid moves through the press?
+Q: Does each plate filter finer particles as the liquid moves down the press?